 Performing Art has always been an effective medium to teach and learn.
 In the month of November a fun filled and entertaining skit based on the theme ‘Safety in Vans’ was presented by the road safety club volunteers.
-The positive response from the spectators was a testimony to the fact that the message had effectively reached the students.
+The positive response from the spectators showed that the message had effectively reached the students.

-The School Almanac: A page in the school almanac with all the details of van drivers is a ready reference during any emergency.
+The School Almanac: A page in the school almanac with all the details of van drivers is a available reference for any emergency.

-A page in the school notebooks: As a constant reminder, an illustrated page with the message on road safety has been included in the school notebooks.
+A page in the school notebooks: As a constant reminder, an illustrated page with messages on road safety has been included in the school notebooks.
 These notebooks are being used by 3000 students.

 An Animated Game: Students become the developers of knowledge and promoters of awareness by creating interesting animated games.
 These games are played by the students during their multimedia (computer) club period which is organized once a week.
 Total periods devoted to this activity comes to 40 i.e., 40 hours of active engagement of the students in the club activities on road safety.